Packing measure and dimension of the limit sets of IFSs of generalized complex continued fractions: Introduction and the main results

 where we use the inequalities $r^{2h_{\tau}-2} > r^{h_{\tau}}$ since $r$ is sufficiently small and $h_{\tau} < 2$.

 The rest of the paper is organized as follows.
 In Section 2, we summarize the general theory of the CIFSs and recall some definitions and theorems in the theory.
 In Section 3, we present some results for the CIFSs of generalized complex continued fractions in the paper \cite{IOS} and \cite{IS}.
-Also, we prove a slight modification of lemmas in the paper \cite{IOS} and \cite{IS} to prove Theorem \ref{main2}.
+Also, we prove a slight modification of lemmas in the paper \cite{IOS} and \cite{IS} to prove the main theorem.
 In Section 4, we prove the main theorem (Theorem \ref{main2}).
-In this section, we first show some additional lemmas to prove Theorem \ref{main2} and next present the setting for the proof of the main theorem.
-Then, we finally show Theorem \ref{main2}.
-To prove Theorem \ref{main2}, we consider three cases.
+In this section, we first show some additional lemmas to prove the main theorem and next show the main theorem.
+Note that we consider three cases to prove the main theorem.